GROWTH HORMONE THERAPY

 These are not all the possible side effects of Norditropin®.

-Norditropin® can cause serious side effects, including: high risk of death in people who have critical illnesses because of heart or stomach surgery, trauma, or serious breathing (respiratory) problems; high risk of death in children with Prader-Willi syndrome who are severely obese or have breathing problems including sleep apnea; return of tumor or cancerous growths; high blood sugar (hyperglycemia); increase in pressure in the skull (intracranial hypertension); swollen hands and feet due to fluid retention; decrease in thyroid hormone levels; hip and knee pain or a limp in children (slipped capital femoral epiphysis); worsening of pre-existing curvature of the spine (scoliosis); middle ear infection, hearing problems, or ear problems in patients with Turner syndrome; redness, itching and tissue weakness in the areas of skin you inject; increase in phosphorus, alkaline phosphatase and parathyroid hormone levels in your blood.
+Norditropin® can cause serious side effects, including: high risk of death in people who have critical illnesses because of heart or stomach surgery, trauma, or serious breathing (respiratory) problems; high risk of death in children with Prader-Willi syndrome who are severely obese or have breathing problems including sleep apnea; return of tumor or cancerous growths; high blood sugar (hyperglycemia); increase in pressure in the skull (intracranial hypertension).
+If you have headaches, eye problems, nausea or vomiting, swollen hands and feet due to fluid retention contact your healthcare provider right away; serious allergic reactions.
+Get medical help right away if you have the following symptoms: swelling of your face, lips, mouth or tongue, trouble breathing, wheezing, severe itching, skin rashes, redness or swelling, dizziness or fainting, fast heartbeat or pounding in your chest, or sweating; decrease in a hormone called cortisol; decrease in thyroid hormone levels; hip and knee pain or a limp in children (slipped capital femoral epiphysis); worsening of pre-existing curvature of the spine (scoliosis); middle ear infection, hearing problems, or ear problems in patients with Turner syndrome; redness, itching and tissue weakness in the areas of skin you inject; increase in phosphorus, alkaline phosphatase and parathyroid hormone levels in your blood.

 Call your health care provider for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects to Novo Nordisk at 1-888-NOVO-444 (1-888-668-6444).